 To keep your Waste Holding Tank fresh and clean, Thetford has developed a number of different toilet fluids.
 Thetford toilet fluids suppress smells, reduce formation of gas, promote breakdown of toilet waste and increase the life span of a mobile toilet.
-See page 46 of the Thetford user manual for more information (=matrix).
-We advise a thorough cleaning of the Waste Holding Tank once each season.
-Next to using Thetford's Cassette Tank Cleaner, the powerful cleaning agent for the periodical cleaning of the Waste Holding Tank of your toilet, we suggest the following:
+See page 50 of the Thetford user manual for more information.
+We advise a thorough cleaning of the Waste Holding Tank once each season, using Thetford's Cassette Tank Cleaner.